 Oven Roasted Carrots with Hot Pepper Jelly

 These oven roasted carrots with hot pepper jelly make a delicious and pretty side dish.
-Say hello to our new favourite way to enjoy roasted carrots.
+Say hello to your new favourite way to enjoy roasted carrots.
+Simple, delicious and pretty – what more could you want in a side dish?!

-Roasted carrots with hot pepper jelly glaze and parsley.
+Roasted carrots with hot pepper jelly glaze, goat cheese and parsley.

 Also Read: How to Make Hot Pepper Jelly, Carrot and Apple Salad, Oven Roasted Broccoli